ouravantgarde/red-rainbow/competitors.md

 When spaced away from Avnlyla, it may %%at**Serrate**++%, dashing to the either side of her and cutting a horizontal slash in her direction, dealing 50 normal damage.
 If Avnlyla is in the air, it will instead warp to her and %%at**Cleave**++%, making a vertical spike that grounds and deals 40 normal damage.
 If it has been out of view for more than 8 seconds, including due to **Fading**, it may with only the least generous cues %%at**Backstab**++%, slicing past her to deal 30 light damage, entering another attack or **Fading** just a second after.

 If Avnlyla has more than 3 buffs, CH2O will occasionally attempt to %%at**Contemn**++% her with a dark pink slash.
 This will apply a special debuff that removes a buff Avnlyla has every second, each time healing CH2O for 5% of its max health, while removing 10% of Avnlyla's current health, which lasts 7 seconds.
-All of its cutting attacks cause %%db**Veinspasm**++%, removing a stamina charge for 5 seconds and causing any damage taken to cause a 7 normal DPS DoT effect for 5 seconds.
+All of its cutting attacks cause %%db**Veinspasm**++%, removing a stamina charge for 5 seconds and causing any damage taken to cause a 7 normal DPS DoT effect for 3 seconds.

 Very rarely, a chance that increases as Avnlyla kills enemies, CH2O will crawl out of its pocket dimension, bringing with it sludge that leaks out to the floor and applies %%db**Viral Stability**++%(see Phosphenes/Migraines).
 It will quickly throw a red light into the air before immediately leaving the arena.
 This will bloom into %%at**Vice in Vanitas**++%, a hypnotic symbol that floats in the air.
-Looking at **Vice in Vanitas** will expose you to its desire, and if it has been visible in *any* way for more than 3 seconds total since spawning in Avnlyla will will be considered fully exposed.
+Looking at **Vice in Vanitas** will expose you to its desire, and if it has been visible in *any* way for more than 2 seconds total since spawning in Avnlyla will be considered fully exposed.
 Afterwards, **Vice in Vanitas** will apply one stack of the debuff %%db**Death Wish**++%.
-A stack is gained whenever it is observed, with a half second of immunity. **Death Wish** builds up over course of 15 seconds to consume one stack, which deals 30 heavy damage + 5% of Avnlyla's missing health as damage.
-This affect causes time to slow down before rapidly speeding up, then going back down to normal over the course of 3 seconds.
+A stack is gained whenever it is observed, with a half second of immunity between stacks. **Death Wish** builds up over course of 15 seconds to consume one stack, which deals 30 heavy damage + 5% of Avnlyla's missing health as damage.
+This effect causes time to slow down before rapidly speeding up, then going back down to normal over the course of 3 seconds.
 This will continue to happen every 20 seconds until all **Death Wish** stacks have been used, however in practice it will happen every 15 seconds due to the gamespeed.
+FIX THIS!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 %-se\[-\] **Visuals & Lore**